aodn/python-aodntools/aodntools/timeseries_products/Documentation/velocity_aggregated_timeseries.md

-  -h, --help                    show this help message and exit -site SITE_CODE               site code, like NRMMAI -files FILENAMES              name of the file that contains the source URLs -path OUTPUT_PATH             path where the result file will be written.
-Default: ./ -indir INPUT_DIR              base path of input files -outdir OUTPUT_DIR            path where the result file will be written.
+  -h, --help                    show this help message and exit -site SITE_CODE               site code, like NRMMAI -files FILENAMES              name of the file that contains the source URLs -indir INPUT_DIR              base path of input files -outdir OUTPUT_DIR            path where the result file will be written.
 Default ./ -download_url DOWNLOAD_URL    path to the download_url_prefix